 If you don't have your copy of the Provider Directory, you can request a copy from Member Services (phone numbers are printed on the back cover of this booklet).
 You may ask Member Services for more information about our network providers, including their qualifications.
 You can also see the Provider Directory at MedStarMedicareChoice.com, or download it from this website.
-Both Member Services and the website can give you the most up-to-date information about changes in our network providers since a provider's status in the Provider Directory may change throughout the year.
+Both Member Services and the website can give you the most up-to-date information about changes in our network providers.

 With our online directory, you can look up doctors by name or group practice, location, ZIP code, specialty, or admitting hospital.
-We update the online provider search weekly with the latest changes to the MedStar Medicare Choice network.
+We update the online provider search weekly with the latest changes to the MedStar Medicare Choice Care Advantage network.
 The online directory also includes the following important information on providers:

-- Doctor or group practice's area of specialty such as cardiologist. - Gender of the provider indicates whether the provider is male or female. - · Accepting new patients indicates whether the provider office is accepting new patients. - Language spoken all providers speak English.
-To determine whether a provider speaks another language or is able to communicate through sign language, contact our plan.

-- Board certification a provider (PCP or specialist) must pass a test on their specialty to be board certified. - Hospital admitting privileges hospital affiliation indicates where the provider can admit and treat his or her patients if they need to be in a hospital. - Hospital accreditation (listed for hospitals only) accreditation helps people to know whether a certain facility was reviewed and met high standards.
+- Doctor or group practice's area of specialty such as cardiology. - Gender of the provider indicates whether the provider is male or female. - Accepting new patients indicates whether the provider office is accepting new patients. - Board certification a provider (PCP or specialist) must pass a test on their specialty to be board certified. - Hospital admitting privileges hospital affiliation indicates where the provider can admit and treat his or her patients if they need to be in a hospital. - Hospital accreditation (listed for hospitals only) accreditation helps people to know whether a certain facility was reviewed and met high standards.
 The standards are set by several groups that closely review the facilities.
 Two common hospital accreditation boards include the Joint Commission on Accreditation of Healthcare Organizations (JCAHO) and the American Osteopathic Association (AOA).